-Capability Negotiation: This protocol does an explicit capability negotiation as specified below in this section.
+This protocol does an explicit capability negotiation as specified in this section.

-This protocol can be used to extend the Availability Web Service Protocol [MS-OXWAVLS] when retrieving or setting permissions on the Calendar Folder specified in [MS-OXOSFLD] by retrieving and setting additional Permissions which affect the behavior of the Availability Web Service Protocol.
+This protocol can be used to extend the Availability Web Service protocol [MS-OXWAVLS] when retrieving or setting permissions on the Calendar folder as specified in [MS-OXOSFLD] by retrieving and setting additional permissions that affect the behavior of the Availability Web Service protocol.
 The client first checks the version number returned by the server in the results from EcDoConnectEx, as specified in [MS-OXCRPC].
-If the server returns a version greater than or equal to 8.0.360.0 <2>, the client includes the IncludeFreeBusy flag in the request buffer for both the RopGetPermissionsTable and RopModifyPermissions messages.
-The presence of the IncludeFreeBusy flag in the request buffer indicates to the server that the client is capable of extending the Availability Web Service Protocol with the FreeBusySimple and FreeBusyDetailed Permissions.
+If the server returns a version that is greater than or equal to 8.0.360.0 <2>, the client includes the IncludeFreeBusy flag in the request buffer for both the RopGetPermissionsTable and RopModifyPermissions messages.
+The presence of the IncludeFreeBusy flag in the request buffer indicates to the server that the client is capable of extending the Availability Web Service protocol with the FreeBusySimple and FreeBusyDetailed Permissions.